Forward Mid Logo

 There are 3 application forms for a Blue Badge:

-Use application form A (PDF) if you receive:
+Use application form (Automatic 498 kb ) if you receive:

 • the Higher Rate of the Mobility Component of Disability Living Allowance (DLA)

-• the Mobility Component of Personal Independence Payment (PiP) (“Moving Around” or “Planning or Following Journeys” descriptors)
+• The Mobility Component of Adult Disability Payment and receive: (“Moving Around” or “Planning or Following Journeys” descriptors)

 • War Pensioners Mobility Supplement